taurushq-io/private-CMTAT-aztec/README.md

 - **Force burning without consent**:
   - We will never be able to burn someone else’s tokens without their approval.
-  > This could be possible if the token is implemented at the account contract level, and the issuer has shared keys with the user for that specific account that holds notes for this token
+  > This could be possible if the token is implemented at the account contract level, and the issuer has shared nullifiers with the user for that specific account that holds notes for this token.

 - **Immediate shared state changes**:
-  - We cannot have a shared state (public and private) that has no delay when changed due to the protocol's construction.
+  - We cannot have a shared state (public and private) that has no delay when changed, due to the protocol's construction.

 ## Limitations